 Cheong is direct about what that backing made possible.
 “We help farms work faster, more accurately, and with full visibility.
 VC capital enabled faster expansion.
 Our investors also provided guidance on go-to-market strategy, introduced us to other funding partners, and shared valuable external perspectives from their experience with other portfolio companies.”

 Aonic’s path reflects what is possible when determination, innovation, and the right partners come together.
-That is the kind of capital deployment that builds an ecosystem over time, not just a portfolio.
+That is the kind of capital deployment that builds an ecosystem over time.